CopernicaMarketingSoftware/Documentation/MarketingSuite/database-app/database-fields.md

 Choose this subtype if the field may only contain full numbers and decimal numbers (e.g, 10.40)

 ###Date field
 Date fields are used to store dates or dates and time.
 Date fields must contain a valid formatted date in the system format (yyyy-mm-dd).
-Fields with no date specified are automatically filled with zero’s (0000-00-00) if you have checked the option 'may not be empty'.
+Fields with no date specified can remain empty if you have checked the option 'The field may be empty'.
 The date field has two subtypes.
 One for storing normal dates and the the other for storing date and time.
 Datetime field are normal date fields but extended with 24h time notation (hh:mm).
 Example: 1980-09-20 08:56

 ###Text field

 Text fields, as the name suggests, are fields used for textual content.
 Text fields can contain all sorts characters including text, numbers, and special characters.
 The default length of a text field is 50 characters.
 You can enhance this number up to 255.
-If you want to use more than 255 characters rather use a ‘big field’ (see below).
+If you want to use more than 255 characters rather use a ‘Big text field’ (see below).

-### Big field
+### Big text field

-Big fields are basically the same as text fields, with the only difference that it has no limit in the number of characters it can hold.
+Big text fields are basically the same as text fields, with the only difference that it has no limit in the number of characters it can hold.
 Use this field only when a normal text field doesn't suffice.
-Selections based on big fields are significantly slower than other fields.
+Selections based on big text fields are significantly slower than other fields.

 ### Email field
 E-mail fields can only be used to store legitimate e-mail addresses.
 When sending an emailing to a database or selection, the application will use the addresses stored in this field to send the emails to.